 I’m a super fan of doctored cake mixes because they produce some of the most decadent cakes and cupcakes.
 My triple chocolate bundt cake is the perfect example; it’s one of my most popular desserts and it consists of only a handful of ingredients.
 This sour cream carrot bundt cake is another cake mix cake that is absolutely delicious.

-While traditional coffee cakes are generally baked in square or rectangular pans, I find bundt cakes far more to my liking because they’re pretty without being too pretentious (unless you buy some crazy bundt pan like this “platinum” Nordic Ware pan).
+While traditional coffee cakes are generally baked in square or rectangular pans, I find bundt cakes far more to my liking because they’re pretty without being too pretentious (unless you buy some crazy bundt pan like the “platinum” Nordic Ware pan).
 They’re also easy to dish out to guests—just slice along those nice little lines and serve!

 The positioning of all that brown sugary goodness aligns nicely with the vanilla glaze, making the top of this cake mix coffee cake the most delightful of bites.